Manual Tracing

 Tracing LLM calls

 When tracing LLM generations, provide payloads in OpenAI format, which is supported by Graphsignal.
-Set model_type='chat' tag and add input and output data as input and output payloads respectively.
+Set model_type='chat' tag and add request and response data as request and response payloads respectively.

 Python